ldn-softdev/jtc/User Guide.md

 \- as you can see, capitalizaztion of either of suffixes `r`, `l`, `d` promotes the respective search to the RE search

 #### Walk directives and Namespaces
-there are a few of lexemes, that look like search, though they do not perform any matching, rather they apply certaion actions with the currently walked JSON elements:
+there are a few of lexemes, that look like search, though they do not perform any matching, rather they apply certain actions with the currently walked JSON elements:
   * `v`: saves the currently walked JSON value into a namespace under the name specified by the lexeme
   * `k`: instructs to reinterpret the key (label/index) of the currently walked JSON and treat it as a value (thus a label/index